How many words should my child have?

 Why the variability in vocabulary milestones?

-To answer your big question of “How may words should my 15 month old be saying?” you probably turned to Google.
+To answer your question of “How may words should my 18 month old be saying?” (or any other age) you probably turned to Google.
 You’ve browsed the results, looking at the CDC, the Mayo Clinic website, and probably the Speech Sister’s blog post about how many words toddlers should be saying.
 It’s human nature to want a clear cut answer to your biggest questions.
 If you’re like me, it’s frustrating and confusing to find different milestones on different websites.
 And now you’re left to wonder which one is “right.”

 For example, at 18 months here are what a couple of different resources suggest as the milestone for vocabulary development: